Elevator: Social impact

-Convenience features
+User interface

 Elevators may feature talking devices as an accessibility aid for the blind.
 Since the early 1980s, some elevators feature voice synthesis to announce floor landings, car direction and special messages to passengers.
-OTIS is well known for this in some of their GEN2 model elevators.

-In addition to the call buttons, elevators usually have floor indicators (often illuminated by LED) and direction lanterns.
+In addition to the call buttons, elevators usually have floor indicators and direction lanterns.
 The former are almost universal in cab interiors with more than two stops and may be found outside the elevators as well on one or more of the floors.
-Floor indicators can consist of a dial with a rotating needle, but the most common types are those with successively illuminated floor indications or LCDs.
+Up until the 1980s, floor indicators typically had an analog strip of numbers that would light up individually.
+Around that time, digital floor indicators began appearing, usually either segmented or dot-matrix displays.
+More detailed displays first began appearing in the early 1990s with Otis's electroluminescent display, and became more common as LCDs became more viable in the 21st century.
 Likewise, a change of floors or an arrival at a floor is indicated by a sound, depending on the elevator.
 Some buildings use proximity technology that recognizes residents and brings the elevator to ground level.

 Direction lanterns are also found both inside and outside elevator cars, but they should always be visible from outside because their primary purpose is to help people decide whether or not to get on the elevator.
 If somebody waiting for the elevator wants to go up, but a car comes first that indicates that it is going down, then the person may decide not to get on the elevator.
 If the person waits, then one will still stop going up.
 Direction indicators are sometimes etched with arrows or shaped like arrows and/or use the convention that one that lights up red means "down" and green (or white) means "up".
 Since the color convention is often undermined or over-ridden by systems that do not invoke it, it is usually used only in conjunction with other differentiating factors.
 An example of a place whose elevators use only the color convention to differentiate between directions is the Museum of Contemporary Art in Chicago, where a single circle can be made to light up green for "up" and red for "down".
 Sometimes directions must be inferred by the position of the indicators relative to one another.